 We paid a distribution of \$0.0326 per share on June 28, 2005 to our stockholders of record as of June 17, 2005.
-Additionally, we will pay a full quarterly distribution of \$0.1725 per share to our stockholders of record as of September 9, 2005.
-The third quarter dividend will be paid on September 27, 2005.
+Additionally, we paid a full quarterly distribution of \$0.1725 per share on September 27, 2005 to our stockholders of record as of September 9, 2005.
 Starting on June 1, 2005, these two distributions represent, on an annualized basis, \$0.69 per share.
 We expect that approximately 25.0% of our estimated initial annual distribution will represent a return of capital and that such initial annual distribution will represent 100.8% of our estimated cash available for distribution for the twelve month period ending June 16, 2006.
-Included in these distributions will be a distribution of our non-REIT earnings and profits are currently estimated to be \$2.3 million and consist of accumulated earnings and profits in 2004 prior to the first year for which we will elect REIT status.
+Included in these distributions will be a distribution of our non-REIT earnings and profits.
+Non-REIT earnings and profits are currently estimated to be \$2.3 million and consist of accumulated earnings and profits in 2004 prior to the first year for which we will elect REIT status.
 To the extent our initial annual distribution is in excess of 100% of our estimated cash available for distribution, we will use existing cash to fund such shortfall.
-We do not intend to borrow funds to fund any such shortfall
+We do not intend to borrow funds to fund any such shortfall.